 Many of the texts were written at a time when I was angry/depressed/disgusted/whatnot by something that I had just read, and that this has had some negative effects on the texts, e.g. that many statements are over-generalizations.

-This is a far from complete discussion of the topic; in particular, it focuses mostly on my own thoughts, not on the ready-made thoughts I encountered (I recommend reading some of the linked material for a more rounded and complete view).
-In particular, this is not an attempt to analyze feminism as e.g. a pseudo-Marxist ideology or a sociopathy (thoughts that can be found in other sources), nor an attempt to give a historical overview or an explanation of the phenomenon (ditto)—I may or may not go in that direction at a later time, but for now I focus on specific sub-areas that caught my thinking.
+This is a far from complete discussion of the topic; in particular, it focuses mostly on my own thoughts, not on the ready-made thoughts that I encountered (I recommend reading some of the linked material for a more rounded and complete view).
+In particular, this is not an attempt to analyze Feminism as e.g. a pseudo-Marxist ideology or a sociopathy (thoughts that can be found in other sources), nor an attempt to give a historical overview or an explanation of the phenomenon (ditto)—I might or might not go in that direction at a later time, but for now I focus on specific sub-areas that caught my thinking.

 Let it be stated up-front: The situation is far worse than I imagined.
 Certainly, I was well-aware of the propaganda and political problems in Sweden, and had heard much of similar problems in the US (including some horror stories about men being destroyed in divorces or by false rape-allegations).
 However, what I have read in the last few weeks is of such character that I do not know whether to be afraid, angry, or disgusted.
 To make matters worse, the problems are present on a much greater scale globally than I would have assumed: That e.g. Spain and India have gravely misandrist domestic-violence laws came as a complete surprise to me—if at all, I would have expected the opposite problem.
 (That women get the short end of the stick in some “old fashioned” countries must not be denied.)